 Emergency Communications Center

 A minimum of three certified professional communications officers are on duty 24 hours a day, 365 days a year at the VCU Police Emergency Communications Center to provide communications support to the department and the community.
-Dispatchers respond to all calls for service and coordinate the efforts of police officers, academic security officers, residential security officers and MCV Campus Security Escort Service staff, all of whom are monitored and dispatched throughout each shift.
+Dispatchers respond to all calls for service and coordinate the efforts of police officers, contract security officers and MCV Campus Security Escort Service staff, all of whom are monitored and dispatched throughout each shift.

 State-of-the-art computer and access control systems allow dispatchers to speak with the caller while the call is simultaneously being dispatched to police for assistance.
 The dispatchers also continually monitor the LiveSafe Application as well as multiple other systems for incoming information and requests for police response.
 When calling for service or an emergency, please assist the dispatcher by being prepared to respond to the following: